Last Updated on

 Casper is a relatively new competitor on the mattress market, as the manufacturer surfaced in 2014.
 For the purposes of this article, we will only be looking at their flagship model, simply referred to as the Casper.
 This is an entirely foam-based model, featuring high-density polyfoam in the support core and a three-layered comfort system comprised of both polyfoam and memory foam.
 On the 1-10 firmness scale, the Casper hovers around the 5.5 mark and is therefore considered a “Medium” model.

-The Casper is not the only product sold by this manufacturer.
+The Casper mattress is not the only product sold by this manufacturer.
 Two other mattresses are on offer – the memory mattress called Casper Essential and a hybrid mattress built out of memory foam and latex, known as the Casper Wave.

 An Overview of Saatva

 Saatva has been in business since around 2010, and their first model surfaced a year later.
 Their flagship model, the Saatva, is a prime example of high-quality hybrid bedding on the market.
-It is an innerspring mattress where the comfort layer consists of memory foam and polyfoam.
+The Saatva mattress an innerspring mattress where the comfort layer consists of memory foam and polyfoam.
 Pocketed coils form the transition layer between the foam and the Bonnell coil-based support core.
 You have three firmness options to pick from when purchasing the Saatva – “Medium Soft” (4/10), “Medium Firm” (6/10) and “Firm” (7.5/10).
 You also have two thickness options, those being 11 1/2” and 14 1/2”.

 How Do These Mattresses Perform?